farmbeatslabs/studentkit/Indoor-m1/1_Build_your_Windows_10_IoT_Core_Device.md

 Adding sensors to your Raspberry Pi is easy.

+*Note: All remaining steps can be done on any device with a browser.*

 -   Add the Grove Base Hat to your Raspberry Pi.
 Match the end pins up and press down firmly.
+Look at it from all angles to ensure that it is correctly connected.

 ![](media/4b802b3790f57552645748940ee204f0.jpg)

--   It’s also a good idea to screw in the supports on the side opposite the pins to provide support and stop the other side of the board from collapsing.
+-   Screw in the supports on the side opposite the pins to stop the other side of the Grove Base Hat from collapsing onto the Raspberry Pi.
+This requires a small screwdriver that is not supplied with the kit sorry.

 ![](media/1f209ed732abfc9e0d013b58ee6b912e.png)